MRR is short for Monthly Recurring Revenue, and it’s the effective monthly revenue from all active recurring subscriptions under an account.

-If you’re running a subscription based business, it is arguably the most important metric to monitor because not only does it give you a baseline—this month’s recurring revenue should indicate next month’s recurring revenue, unless you add a customer or lose a customer—but it also helps you to normalize annual charges.
+If you’re running a subscription based business, it’s arguably the most important metric to monitor because it gives you a baseline—this month’s recurring revenue should indicate next month’s recurring revenue, unless you add a customer or lose a customer.

 Four types of MRR

-There are four types of MRR that your business should be tracking regularly, including:
+There are four types of MRR that your subscription business should be tracking regularly, including: